OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/import_vcenter.rst

 - IPv4: Need to define at least starting IP address.
 MAC address can be defined as well
 - IPv6: Can optionally define starting MAC address, GLOBAL PREFIX and ULA PREFIX
 - Ethernet: Does not manage IP addresses but rather MAC addresses.
-If a starting MAC is not provided, vOneCloud will generate one.
+If a starting MAC is not provided, OpenNebula will generate one.

 It is possible to limit the bandwidth of any VM NIC associated to a particular virtual network by using the Inbound/Outbound Traffic QoS values as seen in the next image.